MercersKitchen/Networking-Practicum/README.md

 # To Include

-PowerPoint of Computer for Schools Images
+PowerPoint of Alberta Computers For Schools Images

-Modified Images to include in "CfS Is"
+Modified Images to include in "ACfS Location"

 ---